 Past writing.
 If you have written essays then it would be great to see these available in a blog post.
 If you have written technical documentation and tutorials then they should be online as well.

 Past research projects.
 This would be a nice thing to report.
-Make sure you have put written materials in an online blog, and any accompanying software in a public repository, released under the GPL or another free/open-source license.
+Make sure you have put written materials in an online blog, and any accompanying software in a public repository, released under the General Public License or another free/open-source license.

 Linux experience.
 The bare minimum is the “Serious Computer Programming for Youth” workshop, but an application would gain from stating a plan to go farther in using programming editors and the command line, which are crucial research tools.